ros2/rosbag2/docs/storage_plugin_development.md

 The functions this entry point may provide:

-* `get_preset_profiles(): List[str]` - provide a list of names of preset profiles for writing storage files.
+* `get_preset_profiles(): List[Tuple[str, str]]` - provide a list of string pairs containing (name, description) of _preset profiles_, or predefined configurations, for writing storage files.
 The first item will be used as default.
-Consider returning 'none' as the first element.
+Consider returning 'none' as the first profile.

 NOTE: For each of these lists, the string literal 'none' will be used to indicate the feature is disable/not used.